dinikifo/VB6.tiny.clone/README.md

 The main demo is `demo.zip`, which shows:

 - A simple and minimalistic accounting app (demonstrating the data and working structure from the post found in: https://medium.com/@RobertKhou/double-entry-accounting-in-a-relational-database-2b7838a5d7f8).
 TODO: writting an app manual.

-> **Note:** You need PySide6 (and Qt WebEngine for the browser control) installed for the demo to work.
+NOTES: parts were updated to accomodate the demo's functionality.

 ---